hanifanmoha/hanifanmoha.github.io/data/blog-posts/why-golang-structured-like-that.md

-# Why Golang Structured Like That?
+# Why is Golang Structured Like That?

-If you came from maybe JS world and start your journey into fullstack, you might be confused why golang projects structure is super wierd
+If you come from the JS world and are starting your journey into fullstack development, you might be confused about why Golang project structure is super weird.

 ---
 ---
 ---

-## Lets find out the reason behind it!
+## Let's find out the reason behind it!

 ---
 ---
 ---

-## Layerd Architecture
+## Layered Architecture

-There are so many pattern in golang projects, but the most common is by separate the code into 3 layers:
+There are many patterns in Golang projects, but the most common one is to separate the code into 3 layers:

-- `Presentation Layer / Handler` : Layer to handle how our app is served to the world, including request, response, validation, and authentication
+- `Presentation Layer / Handler`: Layer to handle how our app is served to the world, including request, response, validation, and authentication
-- `Business Layer / Service` : Layer to handle the business logic`
+- `Business Layer / Service`: Layer to handle the business logic
-- `Data Layer / Repository` : Layer to handle the data access
+- `Data Layer / Repository`: Layer to handle the data access

-The idea is to put the business logic in the service layer, and make sure it is not affected by how the app is served by `Presentation Layer` and how the data is accessed by `Data Layer`.
+The idea is to put the business logic in the service layer and make sure it is not affected by how the app is served by the `Presentation Layer` or how the data is accessed by the `Data Layer`.

-How to implement it?
+How do we implement it?

 ---
 ---
 ---
-We will use `Transfer` function as example.
-Lets ignore how it will be served and how the data is accessed.
+We will use the `Transfer` function as an example.
+Let's ignore how it will be served and how the data is accessed.

-When transfer balance from one account to another, we need to:
+When transferring balance from one account to another, we need to:

-1. Check if transfer amount valid
+1. Check if the transfer amount is valid
-2. Find sender
+2. Find the sender
-3. Find receiver
+3. Find the receiver
-4. Check sender balance
+4. Check the sender's balance
 5. Update sender & receiver balance